SmithLabGWSPH/SmithLabGWSPH.github.io/_pages/research.md

 </div>
 <div class="bx info">
 <h2>PRISMA Maternal and Newborn Health Study</h2>
 <p>Dr. Smith is a principal investigator for the Pregnancy Risk, Infant Surveillance, and Measurement Alliance (PRISMA) Maternal and Newborn Health Study: a multi-center, prospective cohort study of ~20,000 moms and 16,000 babies in Kenya, Ghana, Pakistan, Zambia and India.
-PRISMA aims to address gaps in maternity care, high rates of maternal and neonatal morbidity and mortality, and the limited population-level data in low- and middle-income countries needed to develop interventions.
-Researchers seek to produce harmonized data on pregnancy risk factors and key health outcomes throughout pregnancy and up to one year postpartum.
-Among other responsibilities, the GW team ensures that the study protocol is implemented consistently, standardizes data collection and analysis, maintains a central data warehouse, supports publication of multisite papers and dissemination of key findings, and organizes across-site training and capacity building.
+PRISMA aims to address gaps in our understanding of the burden and causes of maternal, fetal, and infant morbidity and mortality.
+The study seeks to produce harmonized data on pregnancy risk factors and key health outcomes throughout pregnancy and up to one year postpartum.
+Among other responsibilities, our team at GW serves as the protocol, data, and laboratory harmonization center, supporting consistent protocol implementation, standardized data collection and analysis, maintainence of a central data warehouse, and publication and dissemination of key findings.
+We also organize across-site training and capacity building.
 Read more here: https://prisma-mnh.org/</p>
 </div>
 </div>